 UK's Johnson joins final push to convince Arm to list in London -FT

-May 2 (Reuters) - UK Prime Minister Boris Johnson has joined a final push to convince SoftBank Group Corp-backed 9984.T chip designer Arm to list in London, the Financial Times reported on Monday, citing people familiar with the matter.
+May 3 (Reuters) - UK Prime Minister Boris Johnson has joined a final push to try to convince SoftBank Group Corp-backed 9984.T chip designer Arm to list in London, the Financial Times reported on Monday, citing people familiar with the matter.

-Arm, the LSE and SoftBank did not immediately respond to Reuters' requests for comment, while the prime minister's office could not be immediately reached.
+Arm declined to comment on the matter, while the LSE and SoftBank did not immediately respond to Reuters' requests for comment.

+"Following last year’s record number of tech IPOs in London, we continue to work hard to support and encourage all firms to list here.
+We hope Arm will continue to build its business here, drawing on the UK’s unrivalled mix of skills and capital," a UK government spokesperson told Reuters by email.

 Digital minister Chris Philp and Minister for Investment Gerry Grimstone, who lead the lobbying efforts, are expected to meet SoftBank executives in the coming weeks, according to the report.